|Best with bass||UE Wonderboom 3||Check Price||

 - Four colorways

-The Wonderboom 2 is a tried-and-true favorite, one of the best Bluetooth speakers under $100 in any situation, thanks to its durability and sound quality.
-It has an IP67 rating which means not only is it waterproof but dust resistant, so you can take it with you just about anywhere you go.
 This compact speaker is equipped with two 40mm active drivers and two passive radiators, which produce a frequency range of 75 Hz – 20 kHz.
-The Wonderboom 2 can soar to 87 dB while in Outdoor Boost mode and has a 360-degree sound design that radiates your favorite tunes from any angle.
-Onboard controls will let you play, pause, and skip tracks without touching your phone, plus it’s buoyant, so you can plop it in the bathtub alongside your rubber ducks and other bathtime buddies.
-This speaker weighs less than 1 pound and measures 4 by 3.7 inches.
-It’s available in four fun designs and features a flexible, looped handle at the top so you can hang the speaker from a suction cup or shower caddy hook.
-If you’re looking for a waterproof speaker that you can take from the beach to the bath, this option is the one for you.
+This audio orb, made out of plastic that’s at least 31% recycled, has a 360-degree sound design that radiates your favorite tunes from all angles, and its output can soar to 87 dB while in Outdoor Boost mode (activated by a tree-stamped button on the speaker’s bottom).
+Controls on the top will let you power on/off, pair, plus play, pause, and skip tracks without touching your phone, while the oversized, rubberized +/- buttons embossed on the recycled polyester fabric wrap let you control the volume.
+Plus it’s buoyant, so you can plop it in the bathtub to float alongside your rubber ducks and other bathtime buddies.
+This speaker weighs less than 1 pound and measures 4 inches by 3.7 inches.
+It’s available in four fun colors (“Hyper Pink” shown here) and features a flexible loop at the top so you can hang the speaker from a suction cup or shower caddy.
+A Wonderboom 3 makes a one-derful addition to your daily routine and it’s the kind of ultra-portable that makes a big splash—in your pool and your heart.

-Best shower speaker with Alexa: Bang & Olufsen Beosound A1 (2nd Generation)
+Best with Alexa: Bang & Olufsen Beosound A1 (2nd Generation)

 Bang & Olufsen